HanWax/so_close/README.md

 My contribution
 ---------------
 * I paired with [Michiel Stigter](https://github.com/michielstigter) and [Thomas Beeley](https://github.com/tbeeley) to work out how to take the data from the Moves App and integrate it into our Rails app
-* I paired with [Michiel Stigter](https://github.com/michielstigter) on integrating the various omniauth logins into our app.
+* I paired with [Michiel Stigter](https://github.com/michielstigter) on integrating the various omniauth strategies into our app.
 We had two omniauth logins - first through Facebook and then through Moves
 * I paired with [Charlie Redwood](https://github.com/M-E-T-H-O-Dman) to create a social network, where users could follow other users.
 * I paired with [Edward Andress](https://github.com/EdwardAndress) to test-drive and write the timeline comparison algorithms.